LithiumHou/SigXTalk/vignettes/demo.md

 SeuratObj <- readRDS("./SigXTalk_demo_data.rds") # as the seurat object
 cell_anno <- data.frame(cell = names(Idents(SeuratObj)), cluster = Idents(SeuratObj) %>% as.character()) # The metadata of the dataset
 ```
 Note: the example data imported here has been processed using the R script [here](Process_pbmc.R).
 For a full turotial on how to process raw data with Seurat, visit [Seurat's tutorial for pbmc3k data](https://satijalab.org/seurat/articles/pbmc3k_tutorial).
+Here is a quick start for process your data:
 ```
 # DO NOT run for this tutorial
 # Pre-process the data starting from the expression matrix
 # No quality control is performed here.
 Please see Seurat's tutorial for details on filtering out low-quality cells.
-SeuratObj <- CreateSeuratObject(expression)
-SeuratObj[["percent.mt"]] <- PercentageFeatureSet(SeuratObj, pattern = "^MT-")
+SeuratObj <- CreateSeuratObject(expression) # Create a Seurat object from the count matrix SeuratObj[["percent.mt"]] <- PercentageFeatureSet(SeuratObj, pattern = "^MT-")
 SeuratObj <- SeuratObj %>% NormalizeData() %>% FindVariableFeatures()
 SeuratObj <- ScaleData(SeuratObj, features = rownames(SeuratObj), vars.to.regress = "percent.mt")